akash-network/community/wg-client-libraries/README.md

 ## Goals

-- Define the common interface accross the different implementations
+- Define the common interface across the different implementations
 - Implement the clients in the following popular technologies: Java, Go, Python, C#, Javascript
 - Identify limitations on the Cosmos SDK and design solutions to achieve performant clients
 - Create documentation on the libraries' APIs